website-scraper/node-website-scraper/README.md

 How to download website to existing directory and why it's not supported by default - check [here](https://github.com/website-scraper/node-website-scraper/blob/master/docs/FAQ.md#q-im-getting-directory-exists-error-can-i-save-website-to-existing-directory).

 #### sources
 Array of objects to download, specifies selectors and attribute values to select files for downloading.
 By default scraper tries to download all possible resources.
+Scraper uses cheerio to select html elements so `selector` can be any [selector that cheerio supports](https://github.com/cheeriojs/cheerio#selectors).
 ```javascript
 // Downloading images, css files and scripts
 scrape({